alicescfernandes/podcaster/readme.md

 ![](example1.png)
 Hi all.

 Podcaster was a project that was developed during the summer semester of 19/20 for a class called [SMI](https://sigq.isel.pt/en/subjects/multimedia-systems-for-the-internet-leim).
 The subject of this class is about architecture of websites, and the final project was develping a CMS that would allow the users to host / edit content.
 The theme for this CMS was music, and what i proposed was to develop a CMS to host podcasts.
-This several libs, and also uses composer as a package manager.

 ~~None of this works now, because i just ended up shutting down the S3 account.
 Might have it hosted so you people can try it out.~~
 **It's hosted now! [http://podcasterapp.dev/](http://podcasterapp.dev/)**